 During post-production, we sifted through 8 terabytes of raw footage, including ground shots, drone footage, and interviews.
 Final delivery included a 15-minute tribute film honoring the life and work of Debby Moskovits, with testimonials from Field Museum colleagues, Openlands leadership, and keynote speaker Avecita Chiccón; and a 25-minute short-documentary film capturing the accomplishments and impact of Openlands in preserving and shaping landscapes, both large and small, throughout the Illinois and Chicago metropolitan area.

-While our primary deliverable centered around these two films, we also provided Openlands with an extensive content library of raw footage for use in subsequent communications.
+While our primary deliverable centered around the creative production of these two films, we also provided Openlands with an extensive content library of raw footage for use in subsequent integrated marketing communications.

 4 Shoot Days